 I was also able to take down the internal bracing.

 Weather depending the blockwork should be starting week commencing 5th November.
-The first batch of insulation arrived this week and will be fitted over the coming weeks.

 Here are some photos of the house.

 In my last post we were waiting on two items arriving from our suppliers: Velux flashing kits and a metal roof to be fitted at the back.

 The velux flashings arrived first and we were able to make good progress and finish this side.

 Our joiner then came back on site to fit the metal roof.
 Unfortunately as mentioned in my Terrible Thursday post the flashing arrived at the incorrect angle, the plan was then to use the lead, but thankfully we decided not to and we managed to get a replacement flashing sourced quickly, which allowed the rest of the slating to be done.